DubFriend/forminator/README.md

     // the url that forminator will make http requests to
     url: 'request.php',

+    // (optional, defaults to false)
+    // if set to true, forminator will use GET, PUT, POST, and DELETE
+    // instead of setting an "action" variable on the url parameters.
+    isHardREST: false,

     // (required if updating or deleting items)
     // delete functionality needs to know which field(s) to use to
     // uniquely identify an item.